 kea-dhcp4 follows the behavior prescribed for DHCP servers in RFC 4702.
 It is important to keep in mind that kea-dhcp4 makes the initial decision of when and what to update and forwards that information to D2 in the form of NCRs.
 Carrying out the actual DNS updates and dealing with such things as conflict resolution are within the purview of D2 itself (see The DHCP-DDNS Server).
 This section describes when kea-dhcp4 will generate NCRs and the configuration parameters that can be used to influence this decision.
-It assumes that the enable-updates parameter is true.
+It assumes that both the connectivity parameter, enable-updates and the behavioral parameter ddns-send-updates, are true.